Eastbridge Hospital of St Thomas the Martyr, Canterbury: Medieval additions and reforms

+The Reformation and restorations

-This institution survived the Dissolution of the Monasteries and other religious houses during the reigns of Henry VIII and Edward VI, although the pilgrimage to St Thomas of Canterbury did not survive this period.
+This institution survived the dissolution of the monasteries and other religious houses during the reigns of Henry VIII and Edward VI, although the pilgrimage to St Thomas of Canterbury did not survive this period.
 In 1569 Archbishop Matthew Parker issued new ordinances governing the Hospital and its Master which specified the maintenance of twelve beds for the 'wayfaring poor' and established a school in the chapel for twenty boys.

 This arrangement was confirmed by Archbishop John Whitgift by Act of Parliament in 1584.

 The school survived until 1880.
 Inscriptions from the last cohort can be seen on a pillar in the refectory.
 The chapel was then little used until its restoration by the Master in 1927.
 Further restoration work has taken place during the twentieth century.
 Much of this work was financed by sale of some of the hospital's lands at Blean at the foundation of the University of Kent in the 1960s.
 A list of the Masters of the Eastbridge Hospital up to the end of the eighteenth century is given by Edward Hasted.
 The newest master is Revd Dr. Perry Butler who was appointed on 29 December 2022.